pschuette22/DigitClassifier/README.md

 ### Create environment
 Download and install [miniconda](https://docs.anaconda.com/miniconda/).

-Setup the environment.
-Due to framework conflicts, I recommend using these provided `requirements.txt` and python 3.11.

 Create the conda environment, activate, install the requirements, and start the notebook.

 ```bash